CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.5 Compliance Management (Requirements Management) .md

 The statutory and contractual requirements relevant to the individual areas of the institution SHOULD be worked out in a structured overview.
 The documentation MUST be kept up to date.
 The requirements identified as security-relevant MUST be incorporated in the planning and design of business processes, applications and IT systems, or in the procurement of new components.

-#### ORP.5.A2 Compliance with legal frameworks [Supervisors, Head of Organization, Institution Management]
+#### ORP.5.A2 Observance of legal framework conditions [Supervisors, Head of Organization, Institution Management]

-Managers who have legal responsibility for the local institution MUST ensure compliance with the legal requirements.
+Managers who have the legal responsibility for the local institution MUST ensure compliance with legal requirements.
 The responsibilities and responsibilities for compliance with legal requirements MUST be defined.

 Appropriate measures MUST be identified and implemented to avoid violations of relevant requirements.
 If violations of relevant requirements are identified, appropriate corrective actions MUST be taken to correct the deviations.